-Contact the Education Team for more information on how you can help to support these programs and how The Delaware Contemporary can serve your community or school.
-Director of Education: Jen Polillo (email@example.com)
+Contact our Education Team to learn how you can help support our community through these programs and how The Delaware Contemporary can serve your community, organization, or school.

 Art & Community Visual Arts Residency Program

-Since 1985, The Delaware Contemporary Art & Community Visual Arts Residency Program has forged relationships between nationally recognized artists and the Wilmington community providing innovative artists with the opportunity to develop professionally and to collaborate with under-served community groups to create unique works of art that are relevant to the participants’ lives.
+Since 1985, The Delaware Contemporary Art & Community Visual Arts Residency Program has forged relationships between nationally recognized artists and the Wilmington community.
+Through this program, innovative artists have the opportunity to develop professionally and collaborate with under-served community groups to create unique works of art.
 Artists in Residence are selected through a competitive, juried review process.